How Divorce Works in Rhode Island

 1. What are the grounds for a Rhode Island Divorce?

-- Adultery by either spouse
+- Adultery committed by either spouse.

-- Substance abuse – drug or alcohol
+- Substance abuse involving drugs or alcohol.

 2. Is Rhode Island a no-fault divorce state?